camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual-overview.md

 ### High Availability (HA)

-:::note
+:::warning Non-HA Optimize importer
-When scaling from a single machine to multiple machine, ensure that the `Optimize importer` is enabled on only one machine and disabled on the others.
+When scaling from a single machine to multiple machines, ensure that the `Optimize importer` is enabled on only one machine and disabled on the others.
 Enabling it on multiple machines will cause data inconsistencies.
 This limitation is known and will be addressed in future updates.
 :::

 ### High availability (HA)